Articles

 Mockup of a consent banner presenting various option to users, including "do not sell or share my personal information", "limit the use of my sensitive personal infromation", and "agree and close", along with a label "Global Privacy Control signal detected and applied".
 On the left side of the image, an american flag.

-Let's dive deeper into the nitty-gritty of the CDPA.
+Let’s dive deeper into the nitty-gritty of the CDPA.
+The law governs the processing of data by businesses operating in Iowa, including the collection, use, and sharing of personal information.
 In this section, we look at:

 • Whether the Iowa data privacy law applies to you